RasaHQ/financial-demo/README.md

 ## Appendix C: OCTANT

-[Octant](https://octant.dev/) is a great tool to look  inside the cluster and trouble shoot issues when they arise.
+[Octant](https://octant.dev/) is a useful open sourced tool for visualizing workloads inside the cluster and troubleshooting issues when they arise.

 ### Install Octant